tock/tock/doc/courses/sosp/application.md

-The interface in `humidity.h` is used to measure the ambient [relative humidity](https://en.wikipedia.org/wiki/Relative_humidity) in percent.
+The interface in `humidity.h` is used to measure the ambient [relative humidity](https://en.wikipedia.org/wiki/Relative_humidity) in percent, times 100.
 It contains the function:

     int humidity_read_sync (unsigned* humi);